Conference Theme Be the Voice: Supporting Student Agency and Advocacy

-The theme of this year's conference is engaging students in democratic processes through taking informed action.
+The theme of this year's conference is engaging students in civic life to promote activism and advocacy on issues facing their communities.
 The conference sessions will focus on the following:

 Developing democratic dispositions